Blindspot22/rustlease/index.md

 - **Impact:** Users must test extensively and plan for potential disruptions.

 When retiring features, it’s best practice to provide a deprecation notice in earlier versions, giving users time to adapt to the new way of doing things.

+---

+# Single-Click Releases in Rust Using GitHub Actions

+To streamline release pipelines, I’ve designed a flexible GitHub Actions workflow that simplifies the process into a single click.
+This workflow is applicable to most Rust projects, and automates versioning, building, and releasing your software.

+# Key Features of the Workflow

+- **Versatility:** Supports major, minor, and patch releases.
+- **Automation:** Automatically increments version numbers based on semantic versioning.
+- **Cross-Platform Support:** Builds for multiple platforms, including Linux, macOS, and Windows.
+- **Extensibility:** Can be modified to publish to [crates.io](https://crates.io/) or other targets.